Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing: The sample averaged Quality factor and Kinetic Inductance

 \section{The sample averaged Quality factor and Kinetic Inductance}

-In this section, we present results of the sample-averaged quality factor $Q$ and kinetic inductance $L_k$.
-By sample-average, we mean that, unlike the previous two sections, we compute $Q$ and $L_k$ for each disorder realization and, after that, we perform the ensemble average.
-In Fig.~\ref{Fig:sizeQ}, we depict the size dependence of $Q$ and $L_k$ as a function of the system size.
-These results are very similar to those of Fig.~\ref{Fig:sizeQs} where $Q$ and $L_k$ were computed by first carrying out the disorder average of the conductivity.\\ Next we compute $Q$ as a function of the temperature for different values of the disorder strength.
+In this section, we present results of the sample-averaged quality factor $Q$ and kinetic inductance $L_{k/\square}$.
+By sample-average, we mean that, unlike the previous two sections, we compute $Q$ and $L_{k/\square}$ for each disorder realization and, after that, we perform the ensemble average.
+In Fig.~\ref{Fig:sizeQ}, we depict the size dependence of $Q$ and $L_{k/\square}$ as a function of the system size.
+These results are very similar to those of Fig.~\ref{Fig:sizeQs} where $Q$ and $L_{k/\square}$ were computed by first carrying out the disorder average of the conductivity.

+Next we compute $Q$ as a function of the temperature for different values of the disorder strength.
 If there are enough disorder realizations, the quality factor $Q$ computed by averaging over disorder, see Fig.~\ref{Fig:Qs_U1}, is almost identical than the one performing first the average over the conductivity and then computing the quality factor, see Fig.~\ref{Fig:Qc_U1}.
-The exponential increase of the kinetic inductance $L_k$, see Fig.~\ref{Fig:L_ks}, is also observed by this approach with results consistent with those presented in the main text.
+The exponential increase of the kinetic inductance $L_{k/\square}$, see Fig.~\ref{Fig:L_ks}, is also observed by this approach with results consistent with those presented in the main text.